afif004/Real-Time-Vehicle-Tracking-System-Using-SIM808-and-Arduino/README.md

- c # Real-Time Vehicle Tracking System Using SIM808 and Arduino
+# Real-Time Vehicle Tracking System Using SIM808 and Arduino

 This project is a real-time vehicle tracking system utilizing the SIM808 GPS module, Arduino, and a dynamic web application.
 The system tracks the vehicle's location and displays it on an interactive map, updating every few seconds.